amida-tech/greyscale/openshift/README.md

 ```
 It is also possible to import the file from the OpenShift console.
 This allows you to view and modify all project parameters before deploying the application.

+### Note on Postgres
+In the current iteration of the Indaba backend, seed `.sql` files are required to properly configure the database.
+You can create a tunnel connection
+to your postgres pod to complete these steps.
+However, the `data.tar.gz` file contains an initial DB directory structure, which can be copied with
+`rsync` to `/var/lib/pgsql/data/` in the postgres persistent volume.

 ## TODO
 - Add health checks
 - Add dev/staging/prod environment setup